mycroft/k8s-home/README.md

 Services must be updated by modifying versions in source code.
 Note all containers are not checked in with this command.

+### Non automated upgrades

+For some reason, the following components must be updated manually/using other methods.

+#### Excalidraw

+There is no tag for the excalidraw/excalidraw image.
+It is required to restart the pod to get updates.
+Check the latest pushed image on [docker hub](https://hub.docker.com/r/excalidraw/excalidraw/tags).

 ## Security

 Secrets can be either stored in source code thanks to `sealed-secrets` or in `vault` and deployed as a `Secret` in Kubernetes with `external-secrets`.